-- Integrity of the financial statements. - Compliance with legal and regulatory requirement. - Ensures that the Bank has an effective risk management system and clear policies and procedures for reporting, taking action and documenting breaches of laws including fraud and theft. - Reviews and recommends risk management policies and controls to the Board. - Reviews and recommends to the Board the terms of engagement of our external auditors. - Performance of the internal audit function.
+- Integrity of the financial statements. - Compliance with legal and regulatory requirement. - Ensuring that Bank has an effective risk management system and clear policies and procedures for reporting, taking action and documenting breaches of laws including fraud and theft. - Reviewing and recommending risk management policies and controls to Board. - Reviewing and recommending to the Board the terms of engagement of our external auditors. - Performance of the internal audit function.